-When the government first started performing animal tests in the 70s, they gave exorbitant amounts of the drug to animals and deemed it neurotoxic.
-Since then, extensive evidence has been released showing that this is not the case.
+When the government first started performing animal tests with MDMA in the 70s, they gave exorbitant amounts of the drug to animals and deemed it neurotoxic.
+Since then, extensive evidence proves that this is not the case.
 Considering the large amount of users internationally, serious acute adverse effects seem to be rare.
 The main thing to look out for is the danger of becoming dehydrated (especially because it is so popular in the rave scene).
 Additionally beware increased heart rate (especially if you have pre-existing heart conditions).

 MDMA can and does produce adverse neurotoxic effects at some large and repeated doses.
 These adverse effects include decreases in concentration of serotonin (5-HT) and its metabolite 5-hydroxyindoleacetic acid (5-HIAA).
-These effects suggest that the drug causes either a type of “down regulation,” meaning the neuron is making and keeping less of the serotonergic markers, or that permanent loss of serotonergic axons is happening.
+These effects suggest that the drug causes either “down regulation,” meaning the neuron isn’t making nor retaining as many serotonergic markers, or the permanent loss of serotonergic axons.

-The latter option (permanently lost axons) would fit better into “neurotoxicity”, and be cause for more alarm because it is a permanent effect rather than down regulation, which is more of an active adaptation to drug effects.
 However, we don’t know which of these effects MDMA causes in the brain.
-This is because factors like diet and lifestyle can affect serotonin levels.
+Factors like diet and lifestyle also affect serotonin levels.
 This “down regulation” may happen because MDMA rapidly inactivates the enzyme TPH and, thus, decreases serotonin levels until TPH activity returns to normal.

 MDMA and Alcohol